xcart/xcart-docs/_pages/kb_en/multivendor/multi-vendor/multi-vendor_admin_experience/multi-vendor_getting_started_for_admin.md

 See {% link "Viewing vendor statistics" ref_4mvK1AKz %} for more information.

 ## Pay the vendors
-See {% link "Performing and registering vendor payout transactions" ref_3uy1YgfD %} for more information.
+See {% link "Managing vendor transactions" ref_3uy1YgfD %} for more information.

 _Related pages:_